WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Access and Installation

-You can access and play the game by [clicking here][1] or download/clone this repo and then open the index.html file.
+You can play the game by [clicking here][1] or by downloading/cloning this repo and then opening the index.html file.

 ## Development